VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

 # Lab03

-## Purpose
+## Objectives

+- create Terraform configuration files to deploy Kubernetes Cluster in Azure (Azure Kubernetes Services)
+- understand purpose of having different subnets for management and application nodes
+- understand how SQL is connected securely via `Service endpoint`
+- deploy Azure Kubernetes Services via Terraform
+- familiarize with concept of `Managed identity` which delegates overhead to cloud provider
-Create AKS resource and deploy an application to AKS using Terraform.
+- deploy application to AKS using Terraform

 ## Prerequisites